 About Monique

 Monique Mitchell (b.
-1992) is an interdisciplinary artist whose work explores the life/death/life cycle, mythology, physics, and social change.
+1992) is an interdisciplinary artist whose work explores Black temporality, cosmology, and collective memory.

-Mitchell is the lead writer and story editor for Get Lit - Words Ignite’s forthcoming multimedia production, If I Awaken in Los Angeles.
-Co-produced by the LA Phil, the show fuses poetry, music, dance, and archival video to tell the story of Los Angeles.
+Monique was the lead writer and story editor of If I Awaken in Los Angeles, which was produced in partnership with the LA Phil and premiered at The Ford in 2025.
+The show fuses poetry, music, dance, and archival video to tell the story of Los Angeles.
 In 2024, her poetry was commissioned by the City of Los Angeles as part of the Cultural Olympiad for the 2024/2028 Olympics.

-In a career spanning 16 years, Monique’s work has been commissioned for global campaigns with Puma, Lexus, and Fox, as well as social justice movements like March for Our Lives and Into Action (an activation curated by Yosi Sergant).
+Monique’s work has been commissioned for global campaigns with Puma, Lexus, and Fox, as well as social justice movements like March for Our Lives and Into Action, an artivist festival.
 Her poems have reached over four million viewers online, moving the needle on policy efforts, including California Senate Bill 933, which secured $50 million for arts education.

 Monique studied Cinema Studies & Creative Writing at Manhattanville College.